Azure/communication-ui-library/docs/infrastructure/creating-a-release.md

 1. Trigger the "Bump npm packages and create changelogs" GitHub action Enter the branch or tag you are looking to create a release off.
 Likely this will be a tag of an alpha build that has been well tested.
 1. This will bump the package versions, generate the changelog and put up a PR into main.
 1. Next, review the changelog in the PR and prune the changelog as necessary -- ensure the changelog looks good and changelog lines that equate to small PRs for the same feature are combined.
+For more information see: [Pruning a Changelog](../references/pruning-a-changelog.md)
 1. Also double check the package versions are as expected.
 1. Complete the PR into main _without deleting the branch_ (or restore the branch if you accidentally forget to not delete it on completion)
 1. Run the "Publish npm packages" GitHub action and enter the branch name from the previous step